Sca09/intelygenz_rss/README.md

 * **Presentation**: That contains all the presentation logic.
 Following the [MVP][mvp] pattern, I use **views** to control all actions related to the UI/UX while the **presenters** will manage all the logic based on the user's actions.
 * **Domain**: It manages all the business logic of the app.
 In the middle between the UI/UX and the backend.
 * **Data**: This layer is in charge of the external communications.
 In this case I decided to feed the data from the [News API][newsapi] site, so I used a **net** layer for that.
-Using [Retrofit 2][retrofit2] as library to make the necessary RESTFull calls.
+Using [Retrofit 2][retrofit2] as library to make the necessary RESTFul calls.
 Additionally the app saves the result in local DB [SQLite][sqlite] to be shown if there are network problems.

 UX